MUST READ MANUAL

 Liberty archery bow cable silencers Bow Jax

-Goal is 30+ years bow longivity
+Goal is 60+ years bow

-We have one customer that shoots
+We have one customer

-200 shots a day and has been doing
+and has been doing that

-that since May of 2005.
-So if we
+since May of 2005.
+So if

-take time out for vacations etc we
+we take time out for

-estimate he has shot the Liberty I
+he has shot the Liberty I

-bow about 300,000 times on the old
+bow about 300,000 times

-cables.
-Now, the new cables with the
+the new cables with the

-speed nock, improve on the old
+speed nock, improve on

-cables by 70%.
+the old cables by 70%.

-You can see that with the speed
+You can see that with the

-nocks attached the cable the cable
+speed nocks attached the

-can’t bend easily and the speed
+easily and the speed nock's

-nock's plastic cushion softens the
+plastic cushion softens the

 bend.